-Note: Can be pronounced, and means dog in Japanese, but feels like a very old word (see our other dog if you need a Japanese dog).
+Note: Can be pronounced, and means dog in Japanese but feels like a very old word (see our other dog if you need a Japanese dog).

 See also our Chinese Zodiac page.

-Just like we have dog, hound, pooch, canine and other words in English.
-However, this is NOT the character used to express “Year of the Dog".
-Although it is the most common way to say/write "dog" in Japanese.
+Just like we have words like dog, hound, pooch, and canine in English.
+However, this is NOT the character used to express “Year of the Dog.”

 See also our Chinese Zodiac page.

-Technically, the title above means “Akita hound” or “Akita Dog".
-The literal translation of these characters is “autumn field dog".
+Technically, the title above means “Akita hound” or “Akita Dog.”
+The literal translation of these characters is “autumn field dog.”

 Note: This title is Japanese only.
 In China, this breed of dog is referred to as "The Japanese breed" (literally: Japanese hound).

-This proverb literally translates as: if one loves a flower, [one will] love it's pot; [if one really] loves [one's] daughter, [one will also] love [one's] son-in-law.
+This proverb, 爱花连盆爱爱女疼女婿, literally translates as “If one loves a flower, [one will] love its pot; [if one really] loves [one's] daughter, [one will also] love [one's] son-in-law.”

-Figuratively, is similar to the English provers:
+Figuratively, is similar to the English proverbs: